 Halton Hills real estate guide & listings for sale

-Halton Hills is quiet overall, as there are generally low levels of noise from traffic - although there are still several louder sections, especially around one of the railway lines, Highway 401 or Highway 407.
-Parks are sparse, which results in them being rather challenging to access from a large number of locations in this town.
-Still, there are about 30 public green spaces close by for residents to check out.
+Halton Hills is good for those who enjoy a quiet atmosphere, as the streets are generally tranquil - although there are still several louder sections, especially close to one of the railway lines, Highway 401 or Highway 407.
+Parks are rather challenging to access since they are sparse.
+Still, there are about 30 green spaces close by for residents to explore.

 Halton Hills is an extremely good part of the Greater Toronto metropolitan area for travelling by car.
 Parking is quite easy.
 In contrast, this part of the Greater Toronto metropolitan area is not very transit friendly.
 Thankfully, commuters are served by the Georgetown Station and Acton Station on the Kitchener Line.
 The town is linked by a few bus lines.
 The bicycle is a rather poor method of transportation in Halton Hills because riding is made strenuous by the often sloping area, and there are few bike lanes.
 Many of the homes for sale in this town are located in places that are also not very conducive to walking since almost no daily needs can be carried out on foot.

 Homeowners occupy roughly 85% of the properties in the town and 15% are occupied by renters.
 The sizeable proportion of single detached homes in the housing stock of this town is an important part of its character.
 Around one quarter of properties in this town were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1990s.
 This town is primarily composed of four or more bedroom and three bedroom homes.